Gajwel: Politics

-Gajwel Assembly constituency is a constituency of Telangana Legislative Assembly, India.It is one of 10 constituencies in Siddipet district.
+Gajwel Assembly constituency is a constituency of Telangana Legislative Assembly.
+It is one of 10 constituencies in Siddipet district.
 It consists of 6 mandals: Toopran, Kondapak, Gajwel, Jagadevpur, wargal, Markook and Mulug.
 Pendam Vasudev was the first MLA and J. B. Muthyal Rao was the second MLA of Gajwel.
-Gajwel Saidaiah, Allam Sailu, Sanjeeva Rao, Geetha Reddy, Vijaya Rama Rao, Sanjeeva Rao, Narsa Reddy, K.Chandrashekar Rao then followed.
+Gajwel Saidaiah, Allam Sailu, Sanjeeva Rao, Geetha Reddy, Vijaya Rama Rao, Sanjeeva Rao, Narsa Reddy.
 Gajwel Saidaiah won 4 times from 1962-1978.
-Telangana first Chief Minister Kalvakuntla Chandrashekar Rao is current MLA from Gajwel seat.
+EX-Telangana Chief Minister K. Chandrashekar Rao is current MLA from Gajwel seat.